-While a burn or scald can be extremely painful, people can help to relieve the pain, reduce the burn damage, and limit the risk of infection of first- and second-degree burns by using items already in the house, in a food cupboard, or on the shelf of a local store.
+While a burn or scald can be extremely painful, people can help relieve the pain, reduce the burn damage, and limit the risk of infection by using items already in the home.

 In this article, we explain which home remedies are suitable and which are not.
-We also provide guidance on how to recognize when a burn requires medical treatment.
+We also provide guidance on recognizing when a burn requires medical treatment.

 After running the burn under cool water, it is essential to clean the burn thoroughly.
 People should use a mild antibacterial soap and avoid scrubbing.

 Gently cleaning the burn will help prevent infection.
 If an infection develops in the burn, it may compromise the healing process.
 If the burn does not heal correctly, a person may require medical attention.

 A person may not need to cover minor first or second degree burns with a bandage if the burn blisters are not open.

 However, if the burn position means that chafing is likely, if dirt can easily enter the skin, or if any blisters have started oozing, a bandage

 It is important to wrap the bandage loosely and avoid applying sticky bandages directly onto the wound.